 4. Look at precedents set by your well-performing competitors

-The reality is that before you can be made partner in your firm there normally needs to be a mindset shift from your partners.
-After all, many partners are not comfortable with having partners who have no fee-earning responsibilities.
-What many partners fear is getting left behind by firms that they see as peers.
+The reality is that before you can be made partner in your firm, there normally needs to be a mindset shift from your partners.
+After all, many partners are uncomfortable with partners with no fee-earning responsibilities.
+Many partners fear getting left behind by firms they see as peers.
 If you can show how your competitors have started to perform better than you by having non-fee earners within the partnership structure, this will considerably strengthen your business case.

 Related Post